The Olmsted Initiative

 Local Navy volunteers working at the site

-If you are interested in offering donations towards the Olmsted Initiative, we are currently fundraising for educational signage for the Tribute Garden and also partnering with the Elizabeth River Trail Foundation for donations towards a much-needed hydration station for the site.
-This hydration station would not only provide a water source for the many walkers, joggers, and bike riders who travel on the trail (over 469,000 in 2021) but would also have a pet fountain to hydrate our furry friends.
+If you are interested in offering donations towards the Olmsted Initiative, we are currently fundraising for educational signage for the Tribute Garden.
+We recently partnered with the Elizabeth River Trail Foundation and other community members to purchase, through donations, the first tri-level hydration station in Norfolk, which is located at the site.
+This hydration station provides a water source for the many walkers, joggers, and bike riders who travel on the trail (over 469,000 in 2020) as well as provides a pet fountain to hydrate our furry friends.

 Our goal at Jeff Robertson Park is to inspire our community to “go native” in their own backyards.
 As greenspace in Norfolk is at a premium, it is important that we all contribute to transform all available public and private land with plants of ecological value.
 The Garden Club of Norfolk hopes our projects at Jeff Robertson Park will encourage others to join our family of partners listed below, as we could not do this project without them.